-How is a measurement of time carried out?
+How is the measurement of time carried out?

 Let’s try to understand how time works and that’s a huge question that has lots of different aspects to it.
 Most of these aspects were brought up by Einstein regarding space-time and how we measure time with clocks.
 Space-time refers to a world of four dimensions where time is the fourth dimension, along with the three dimensions of space.
-We remember the past but we don’t recall the future.
+We remember the past, but we don’t recall the future.
 Time seems to flow only in one direction, forward.
-There are things that happen like you turn an egg into an omelette, but you can’t turn an omelette into an egg.
+There are things that happen like you turn an egg into an omelet, but you can’t turn an omelet into an egg.

 Use of Atomic Clock for Measurement of Time

-The applications of Measurement of Time keeping are very important in broadcasting satellites and global navigation systems such as the GPS.
-The Internet too relies heavily on the time and the frequency standards maintained by the atomic clocks, not to mention the news channels where most of set our watches from.
+The applications of Measurement of Timekeeping are very important in broadcasting satellites and global navigation systems such as GPS.
+The Internet too relies heavily on the time and the frequency standards maintained by the atomic clocks, not to mention the news channels where most set our watches from.

 Depending upon the circumstances, the units of time and the idea of time varies.
 Following is the table of the SI unit of time along with other units:

 The other units are: